compose-spec/compose-spec/05-services.md

 > **Note**: The SELinux re-labeling bind mount option is ignored on platforms without SELinux.

-> **Note**: Relative host paths MUST only be supported by Compose implementations that deploy to a
+> **Note**: Relative host paths MUST only be supported by Compose  that deploy to a
 > local container runtime.
 This is because the relative path is resolved from the Compose file’s parent
 > directory which is only applicable in the local case.
-Compose Implementations deploying to a non-local
+When Compose deploys to a non-local
-> platform MUST reject Compose files which use relative host paths with an error.
+> platform it rejects Compose files which use relative host paths with an error.
 To avoid ambiguities
 > with named volumes, relative paths SHOULD always begin with `.` or `..`.

 #### Long syntax